Anthropology

 ANTH:3295 Field Research in Archaeology arr.

-Beginning skills in site surveying and excavation, lab work, record keeping at nearby prehistoric sites.
+Beginning skills in site surveying and excavation, lab work, and record keeping.

 ANTH:3300 Mothers and Motherhood 3 s.h.